radhika2503/Vmitra/README.md

 [<img align="left" alt="mysql" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/mysql/mysql.png" />](https://www.mysql.com/)
 <br/>

-Thank you for your interest in the Small Business and Vendor Connection Website.
+Thank you for your interest in the Vmitra Website.
 We hope this platform fosters collaboration and growth among small businesses, vendors, hawkers, NGOs, and disabled individuals while creating a vibrant, inclusive community.
-If you have any questions or need further assistance, please feel free to reach out to our team.
+If you have any questions, please feel free to reach.